 Introductory note: On the one hand, many people blow huge amounts of money on useless and overpriced supplements.
 But on the other hand, well-chosen supplements can be an inexpensive and affordable way to avoid nutrient deficiencies and to safeguard your health.
 In creating this page, I’ve spent hours and hours combing Amazon.com to find the products of special interest to vegans that deliver the greatest bang for the buck.
 These are exactly the products I buy for myself.— Erik Marcus, Vegan.com publisher.

 Vegans and omnivores alike should be on guard against nutrient deficiencies.
 For vegans, a well-planned diet can go a long way toward avoiding the most common pitfalls.
 That means plenty of vegetables, whole grains, beans, and fruit—as well as a small amount of nuts or seeds each day.
-But even with all this taken care of, some vegans will fall short on a few key nutrients, especially B12, calcium, protein, and zinc.
+But even with all this taken care of, some vegans will fall short on a few key nutrients, especially B12, Vitamin D, calcium, protein, and zinc.

 This guide brings together key information about supplements that are of special interest to vegans.

 If you research Vitamin B12 online, you will likely encounter a massive cloud of potentially dangerous misinformation.
 Here is what you need to know: